-Written notice of non-reappointment of ladder and adjunct faculty members will be given according to the duration of the applicable appointment.
-Faculty holding term appointments of three or more years will receive notification of termination at least one year before the expiration of the appointment, and faculty holding appointments of fewer than three academic years will receive notice of termination at least six months before the expiration of the appointment.
+Faculty holding term appointments of three or more years will receive written notification of termination at least one year before the expiration of the appointment.
 For one-year appointments, there will normally be three months' notice given.
+The appointment of faculty teaching on a per-semester basis concludes at the end of the semester absent an invitation to teach in the future.
+They may contact their director to inquire about the possibility of teaching in the future.
 For further information on terminations, see Section III.G.